waikato-datamining/image-dataset-converter/generators/dirs.md

                         The custom name to use for the logger, uses the plugin name by default (default: None) -p DIR [DIR ...], --path DIR [DIR ...]
-                        The directory/directories to serarch (default: None) -r, --recursive       Whether to search for directories recursively.
+                        The directory/directories to search (default: None) -r, --recursive       Whether to search for directories recursively.
                         (default: False)
   --regexp REGEXP       The regular expression to use for matching